HOW TO BOOST YOUR ENERGY NATURALLY

 CHECK YOUR TESTOSTERONE LEVELS

-In summary, how tired you feel and how much energy you have is a combination of your diet, how much you exercise, your sleep, and — to a lesser extent — your genes.
+THE BOTTOM LINE: How tired you feel and how much energy you have is a combination of your diet, how much you exercise, your sleep, your age, and — to a lesser extent — your genes.
 You can enhance your energy levels by changing your lifestyle.
-Limit ultra-processed foods, reduce alcohol, and quit smoking.
-Furthermore, prioritize your sleep, water intake, and physical activity, and identify the best methods for you to cope with stress.
+Limit ultra-processed foods, reduce alcohol consumption, and quit smoking.
+Furthermore, prioritise your sleep, water intake, and physical activity, and identify the best methods for you to cope with stress.

 If you think you're suffering from fatigue, which is an overwhelming tiredness that isn't relieved by rest and sleep, or by lifestyle changes, you may have an underlying medical condition.
 Consult a GP for advice.